 What is Counselling?

-In a nutshell, Counselling is a place to talk through whatever's on your mind with someone impartial, who won't shame you, and is there to offer unbiased, non-judgmental support.
+In a nutshell, Counselling is a place to talk through whatever's on your mind, with someone impartial, who won't shame or dismiss you, and is there solely to provide unbiased support.

 How many sessions do I need?